cosmos/sdk-tutorials/academy/4-ibc/go-relayer.md

 <br></br>
 In this section, you will learn:

-- How to get started with the Go relayer
+- How to get started with the Go relayer.
-- Basic Go relayer commands
+- Basic Go relayer commands.

 </HighlightBox>

 [The Go relayer](https://github.com/cosmos/relayer) is a relayer implementation written in Golang.
-It can create clients, connections, and channels, as well as relay packets, and update and upgrade clients.
+It can create clients, connections, and channels, as well as relay packets and update and upgrade clients.

 The Go relayer aims to get your relayer up and running with minimal manual configuration and abstracts away a lot of the more complex IBC concepts.
 The objective is that users can spin up their own relayer and relay packets.
 To provide this functionality, it automates a lot of work to fetch configuration data from the [chain registry](https://github.com/cosmos/chain-registry).